 - Individual, Community, and Population Health

-The component courses are the core courses for the Master of Public Health (MPH) degree at SPH, designed to provide key foundational knowledge in public health and enhance students’ professional preparation by highlighting interdisciplinary connections through examples, case studies, and problem-based learning.
+The certificate functions as core courses for the Master of Public Health (MPH) (48 credits) degree at SPH, designed to provide career-building knowledge in public health.
+The courses enhance students’ professional preparation by highlighting interdisciplinary connections through examples, case studies, and problem-based learning.

-Upon successful completion of the Graduate Certificate in Public Health, students will be able to:
+Upon successful completion of the Graduate Certificate in Public Health, you will master all Council on Education for Public Health (CEPH) competencies, including:

 Evidence-based Approaches to Public Health

-- apply epidemiological methods to the breadth of settings and situations in public health practice.
+- apply epidemiological methods settings and situations in public health practice.

 - select quantitative and qualitative data collection methods appropriate for a given public health context.